MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 Once you call `as()` on an entity, you can store that "casted" entity (in a `let`, `const`, or `class` member) and you don't need to call `as()` on it again.

 Note that `as()` returns the same entity back, preserving equality.
-Thus after the line above `particleEffect === entity` would evaluate to `true`.
+Thus after the line above, `particleEffect === entity` would evaluate to `true`.

-!!! danger `as()` always succeeds!
+!!! danger The [Entity](#entity-class) `as()` method always succeeds!
 Do not cast to the wrong type!
     The `as()` method will always return an instance of the requested type.
 This means that you can convert a text gizmo entity into an `AudioGizmo` without error or warning.
-However if you then attempt to use it as an `AudioGizmo` you will get errors, warnings, and unexpected behavior.
+However if you then attempt to use it as an `AudioGizmo` you will get errors, warnings, and other unexpected behavior.
 Don't cast entities, with `as()` to classes they are not. **This is a brittle part of Horizon's TypeScript API that has no workaround.**

 !!! danger Do not use TypeScript's built-in `as` operator on an `Entity`.
     The `as()` method on `Entity` actually does work at runtime; it is not just a type-cast.
 That means the following two lines are **not the same**: